marcusoftnet/marcusoftnet.github.io/_posts/2006-11-01-clean-query-analyser-stuff-with-notepad.md

 this will SQL but this is one way.

 1. Execute the SQL-statement you want the columns for and return the result as text
 2. Select and copy the header row
 3. Paste the header row into a Notepad-document
 4. Search for space (" ") and replace with two commas (,,)
 5. When done do another search for two commas and replace with one comma
 6. Repeat step 5 until only one comma exits
 7. There you go - the columns separated with commas

-As i read this i see that it's quite a lot of steps, but hey you also get to watch some interesting search/replace-execution in Notepad.
+As I read this I see that it's quite a lot of steps, but hey you also get to watch some interesting search/replace-execution in Notepad.
 Always something.